A Glossary for Headley

 - There were once at least seven water mills in the Parish of Headley: three

-in or near Standford (including Headley Mill, the only
+in or near Standford (including Headley Mill); one

 - Moorhouse Farm (Moor House Farm)